ianchak/stati/docs-site/site/core-concepts/static-assets.md

 The `propValue()` function:

-- Automatically tracks dynamic Tailwind classes for the inventory
+- Tracks all classes passed to it for the Tailwind inventory
-- Filters out falsy values
+- Filters out falsy values (null, undefined, false, empty strings)
-- Works with strings, arrays, and objects (like classnames library)
+- Works with strings, arrays, and objects (like the classnames library)
-- Only tracks classes that match dynamic patterns (color utilities, variants, etc.)
+- Splits space-separated strings and tracks each class individually

 ### Usage in Templates